Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 The map, called context in our example, contains the history.
 Substitutions are made one by one and all shapes are transformed.
-To determine what happens to a particular subshape, it is possible to use:
+To determine what happens to a particular sub-shape, it is possible to use:

 ~~~~~
 TopoDS_Shape oneres = context.Find (oneshape);